clicktruck/gha-workflows-with-gitops-for-tanzu-application-platform/docs/TAP.md

 3 zones hosting each subdomain's A or CNAME records

-It's helpful to create a root zone for the base domain and then a zone per subdomain to manage records When opting for this approach you'll create NS records for each zone (subdomain) in the root zone.
+It's helpful to create a root zone for the base domain and then a zone per subdomain to manage records.
+When opting for this approach you'll create NS records for each zone (subdomain) in the root zone.

 You'll also want to create a service account or role and assign appropriate permissions (policy) to read and write records into the(se) zone(s).
 Each cluster will have contour, cert-manager and external-dns installed.
-Both the ClusterIssuer and the external-dns controller rely on a Secret where the credentials for the service account or role are encapsulated.
+Both the ClusterIssuer and the external-dns controller rely on a Secret where the credentials for the service account or role are stored.

 ## Lifecycle Management